isomerpages/moe-mtls-old/_Gallery/1d-华文学习展示区-Chinese-Exhibitions-d-Community-Partners.md

           <h4 style="margin:10px;">Esplanade</h4>
         <p style="margin:10px;">
          As Singapore’s national performing arts centre, Esplanade – Theatres on the Bay believes in making the arts accessible to everyone.<br/>
-    We want to create an awareness of how the Esplanadeexposes our young to the performing arts and educates children in the different art forms presented at the centre all year roundoffering them opportunities and space to express their own creativity and imagination. <br/>
+    We want to create an awareness of how the Esplanade exposes our young to the performing arts and educates children in the different art forms presented at the centre all year round offering them opportunities and space to express their own creativity and imagination. <br/>
     Students can also learn more about the various art forms online through resources provided on the Family and Schools section on Esplanade Offstage.
 These resources encourage language acquisition as well as the discovery of different cultures and traditions.
         </p>
       </div>